Chenies Manor House

 General Opening Information

-The manor is currently closed to visitors and will reopen to the general public on 13th April 2026.
+The house is currently closed to visitors and will reopen to the general public on 13th April 2026.
 Tickets for the 2026 season will be available for purchase starting 1st March 2026.
-The house is typically open on Mondays and Tuesdays, as well as on Bank Holidays for special events, from 2:00 PM to 5:00 PM.
+The house is typically open on Mondays and Tuesdays, as well as on Bank Holidays for special events.
+The office remains open for wedding show-arounds, private group bookings, and corporate inquiries.

 Special Events